Zhaozixiang1228/IF-CSCFuse/README.md

 The above equation is called as the dictnary convolutional unit (DCU).

 ## Network Structure
 In our paper, DCUs are regarded as the hidden layers of deep networks.
-Then, we design three kinds of networks for infrared and visible image fusion, multi-epxosure image fusion, and multi-modal image fusion, as shown in the following figure.
+Then, we design three kinds of networks for infrared-visible image fusion, multi-epxosure image fusion, and multi-spectral image fusion, as shown in the following figure.

 ![avatar](image/Net_v3.png)